trystan-geoffre/Full-Stack-Trading-App/README.md

   <summary>♟️Trading Strategies♟️</summary>

   <p>
+The helpers.py code sets the amount to invest in each trade.
+You are encouraged to modify this amount according to your preferences or requirements. <a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App/blob/master2/helpers.py"> Code Link</a>

 <h4>Opening Range Breakdown:</h4>
 This Python script is designed to automate the execution of a trading strategy, specifically the "opening range breakdown" strategy, using Alpaca API for real-time trading.
 The script connects to an SQLite database to retrieve stocks associated with the chosen strategy, then checks if the stock has already an order filled.
 For each stock, it downloads 15-minute interval historical data from Yahoo Finance, calculates the opening range, and determines if a breakdown has occurred after the opening range.
 If a breakout is detected and there is no existing filled order for the stock, a short order is placed on Alpaca with specified limit, take-profit, and stop-loss prices.
 The script logs messages for each action and is configured to run for a defined historical data range. <a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App/blob/master2/opening_range_breakdown.py"> Code Link</a>